IsaacZachary/CoffeeKiosk/README.md

 - All sensitive credentials are stored in environment variables
 - CORS is configured to only allow requests from trusted origins
 - Input validation is implemented for all endpoints
+- HTTPS enforced for all API calls

 ## 👨‍💻 Developer

 - **Name**: Isaac Zachary
 - **GitHub**: [@IsaacZachary](https://github.com/IsaacZachary)
 - **LinkedIn**: [Isaac Zachary](https://linkedin.com/in/isaaczachary)

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📄 License